ANALYSIS-Does drug touted by Trump work on COVID-19? After data debacle, we still don't know

 Randomised studies are the gold standard in research, randomly assigning a treatment to one group of people and a dummy to another group so that the two can be compared.
 The Lancet study was a "retrospective observational" study, using a data set from an analytics firm, to see what effects the drug had had on some COVID-19 patients, compared to those who did not get it.

-The WHO's about-face came after nearly 150 doctors signed a letter to the Lancet outlining concerns about the study's conclusions.
+The WHO's about-face came after nearly 150 doctors signed a letter to the Lancet outlining concerns about the data of the observational study published on May 22.
 On Thursday three of the study's authors retracted it, saying the company holding the data would not release it for an independent review.

 Some scientists said the episode had set back efforts to determine whether hydroxychloroquine was an effective or risky treatment for COVID-19, as some other trials around the world were also halted following the WHO's initial decision to pause.